alan-kudelko/DrinkCreator6000/README.md

 *Note:*
 - Task stacks will be fine-tuned in the final release
-- taskWelcomeScreen and taskTestHardware share the same TCB and stack, as the former is deleted after execution.
-This reuse is necessary due to limited RAM (~800 bytes remaining).
-This setup also helps me better understand the behavior of task stack/TCB reuse in constrained memory environments
+- The taskWelcomeScreen and taskTestHardware tasks share the same TCB and stack, as the former is deleted upon completion.
+This memory reuse is required due to limited available RAM (~800 bytes remaining) and provides a practical demonstration of task stack and TCB reuse in highly constrained memory environments

 ---